Malphaet/midiRebind/README.md

 Get/send midi commands to a GrandMA will be configured to remap all custom messages in a near future

 # Depends
-Mostly mido (pip install mido) blessing/curses in a near future
+Mostly mido (pip install mido) blessing for the testing (pip install belssings)